-TLDR; if you do nothing else from this page, subscribe to my newsletter, The Better Humans Daily.
+TLDR; if you do nothing else from this page, subscribe to my newsletter, The Better Humans Weekly.
 I guarantee that it'll be a lot more useful to you than what I'm about to say below.

 I'm serious about helping people achieve their goals.
 That's the one theme that I work on but there are many projects that relate to it.

 I see Medium that way.
 You come here, you are entertained, hopefully you find something that makes you smarter.
 But my favorite situations go a bit deeper.
 You come here to learn a profession or to get better at your profession or to get healthier or to grow a business or to somehow level yourself up.
 We serve all readers, but I'm happiest when we serve readers with big goals.

 My work history does start with publishing.
 I used to run the online side of O'Reilly Media and even wrote a small book for them.

 More recently, i.e. before Medium, I've been involved in self-improvement products.

 I helped start the first positive reinforcement habit tracker for the iPhone.
 Almost all the habit tracking apps available now borrow from our design.
 But of course, we also had borrowed our design from other places: game designers and behavior researchers.
 My only regret is that we called it a habit tracker and not a habit builder.